gottacatchenall/ms_sampling_effort/manuscript.md

 methods can detect co-occurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This induces constraints sampling of interactions based on the spatial and temporal scales feasible to human sampling.

-The issue of the limits of sampling, and the impact of _sampling effort_ on ecological data has encouraged a long history of discourse.
+The impact _sampling effort_ on ecological data has encouraged a long history of discourse.
 Empirically the recorded number of species in a sample is a function of number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as is population abundance [@Griffiths1998SamEff].
-For interactions, the initial concern that the compounding effects of limited sampling effort and the amalgamation of data (across both study sites and across taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap].
+For interactions, the initial concern that the compounding effects of limited sampling effort and the amalgamation of data (across both study sites and across taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap]. @Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network, but this done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
+In some systems (e.g. megafauna food-webs) this many observations is either impractical or infeasible due to the absolute abundance of the species in question.
 This has motivated more quantitatively robust approaches to account for error in sampling data across many contexts: to determine if a species is extinct [@Boakes2015InfSpe], to measuring global species richness [@Carlson2020WhaWou], and to determine sampling design [@Moore2016OptEco].

 Because we cannot feasibly observe all (or even most) interactions that occur in nature, our samples end up capturing a small fraction of those interactions.
-This means we can be reasonably confident two species actually interact if we have a record of it, but not at all confident that two species _don't_ interact if we have no record of those species observed together.
+This means we can be reasonably confident two species actually interact when we have a record of it, but not at all confident that two species _don't_ interact if we have no record of those species observed together.
 In other words, we can't distinguish true-negatives (two species _never_ interact) from